Greg O'Connor (politician): Political views

 As Police Association president, O'Connor advocated for arming frontline police officers, although as he left the role he acknowledged that most police would be happy not needing to be armed.
 Like most MPs, he voted in favour of stricter gun control laws after the Christchurch mosque shootings.
 He supported the End of Life Choice Bill and first reading of the Abortion Legislation Bill in 2019, but changed his vote to oppose the Abortion Legislation Bill at the second and third readings in 2020.

 Personal life

 O'Connor lives in Wellington with his wife Desley.
 They have three children Isaac, Michael, and Evie.
-His cousin is Damien O'Connor, MP for West Coast-Tasman.
+His cousin is Labour list MP Damien O'Connor, who was formerly MP for West Coast-Tasman.